anssisaari/debian-router-failover/README.md

 I've included an example nftables firewall in nftables.conf.
 Very typical masquerading firewall except for one thing.
-At the end, in the postrouting chaing, it masquerades two interfaces.
+At the end, in the postrouting chain, it masquerades two interfaces.
 We need this so that we can use our two interfaces.

 ### IP forwarding